Airlake Airport (LVN) -For Pilots

 Airlake Airport has a single 4,098' x 75' runway and full-length parallel taxiway.
 The airport offers a precision instrument approach to Runway 30 and a non-precision approach to Runway 12.
 Pilots use common traffic advisory procedures flying to and from the airport, which has no air traffic control tower.
 Future development plans for LVN include new hangars in the southwest corner of the airfield, expanding the primary runway to 4,600 feet, and developing a 2,500-foot crosswind runway.

 The LVN Noise Abatement Plan and condensed Pilot Guide were developed to promote aircraft operating procedures that help reduce aircraft noise and overflights for residents living near LVN.
-An update to the Noise Abatement Plan and Pilot Guide are currently in process.
-Once complete, the updated documents will be linked here.
+Click here to view the Noise Abatement Plan.
+An update to the Pilot Guide is currently in process, and when it is complete it will be linked here.

 Guidance for Aircraft Operating Under Visual Flight Rules